Podlite - a lightweight markup language

 The plural forms of each of these keywords are also reserved, and are aliases for the singular forms.

-Most of these blocks would typically be used in their full delimited forms:
+Most of these blocks are typically used in their full delimited forms:

 =begin SYNOPSIS